Best Toys for Brittany

 Physical Exercise Recommendations for Brittany

 Physical activity for Brittany should reflect their very high (1-2+ hours daily) exercise needs and Medium (30-40 lbs) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Brittany, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Brittany dogs with bright, fun-loving, upbeat traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Brittany dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Brittany benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Brittany